 2. Take a Walk in the Park

-3. Enjoy Musical Theater
+3. Enjoy the Theater

-5. Enjoy an Exceptional Brunch
+6. Experience an Exceptional Brunch

-6. Wander Into the 19th Century
+7. Wander Into the 19th Century

 Take a trip to the Genesee Country Village & Museum, where mom gets in for free on Mother’s Day.
 Explore historic homes, gardens, and kitchens, and treat mom to a traditional 19th-century pastry from D.B.
 Munger & Co.
 Confectionery.

-7. Celebrate on Saturday
+8. Celebrate on Saturday

 If mom is a dog-lover, do not miss the chance to see the adorable Rochester Dachshund Parade in Washington Square Park.
-And Railfans will enjoy a special Mother’s Day train ride at the Rochester & Genesee Valley Railroad Museum.
+And Railfans will enjoy a memorable Mother’s Day train ride at the Rochester & Genesee Valley Railroad Museum.

 Explore More